Back to Blog

 Security and Privacy Considerations

 Customers trust you with their data.
-That data might include sensitive info, especially in industries like healthcare.
-So HIPAA compliance and SOC2 compliance are needed if you’re storing or processing protected data.
+That data might include sensitive info, so you must safeguard it and follow any relevant regulations.
 Cross-selling or upselling should not breach privacy.
 It should rely on legitimate insight from the support conversation, not unapproved data mining.
-Using a cloud-based support desk that follows standards such as ISO and FedRAMP helps mitigate data risks.
+Using a secure cloud-based support desk helps mitigate data risks.

 Do’s and Don’ts for Upselling During Support